Quality Management

 @Hospital Ambulances (@HA)

-The At Hospital Ambulances (@HA) app is a web-based application that displays ambulance activity at each of the Maryland hospitals utilized by jurisdictional EMS clinicians.
-Data Analysis and Information Management (DAIM) developed this application to work on desktop computers and mobile devices, including iOS, Android, and Windows mobile devices.
-The @ HA application displays information pertaining to ambulances located at the hospitals including the hospital name, number of ambulance units, alert status, and length of stay based on data received from the EMSOP’s Computer Aided Dispatch (CAD) Systems.
-Participating jurisdictions supply data via CAD that populates the information displayed in the app and is made available to clinicians and/or dispatch centers via a link in the eMEDS® patient care reporting system dashboard.
-It can also be viewed with limited details at https://aha.miemss.org.
-Jurisdictional EMS administrators may login and view additional information about the ambulance units, including unit number and jurisdiction.
+System Evolution The At Hospital Ambulances (@HA) app continued to serve as a web-based application displaying ambulance activity at each of the Maryland hospitals utilized by jurisdictional EMS clinicians during FY 2025.
+The Data Analysis and Information Management (DAIM) department had developed this application to work on desktop computers and mobile devices, including iOS, Android, and Windows mobile devices.
+The @HA application displays information about ambulances located at the hospitals, including the hospital name, number of ambulance units, alert status, and length of stay based on data received from the EMSOP’s Computer Aided Dispatch (CAD) Systems.

 Last year, MIEMSS significantly enhanced its Online Training Center (OTC), emphasizing improved usability and a modern design.
 This advancement aligns with our agency’s mission to offer unparalleled continuing education opportunities to the State’s EMS clinicians.
 Built on the robust foundation of Moodle – a renowned, open-source Learning Management System – the OTC seamlessly integrates with the MIEMSS Licensure System.
 We eagerly anticipate rolling out additional updates in the forthcoming months.